mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 go on amid the ruins of a much greater installation.
 Ruins may not be of a starport; some ports are built atop ancient structures or incorporate remains of a long-vanished culture.
-This might be a mysterious high- technology site or the home of a stone-age civilisation.
+This might be a mysterious high-technology site or the home of a stone-age civilisation.
 A port might continue to operate alongside eerily deserted structures of an abandoned city, picked over by scavengers but otherwise largely ignored.

 SPECIALIST PORTS

 Most starports have a wide range of capabilities, although what level they can provide these services to depends upon their size and class.
 Specialist ports may